 A part of the Duke Clinical Research Institute, this area includes a state-of-the-art academic early phase unit and early phase analytical support to accelerate the development of therapeutics, devices, and new technologies.

-Duke Early Phase Clinical Website
+Duke Early Phase Clinical Research

 Duke Financial Services